tud-hri/joan/docs/advancedsteps-add-custom-module.md

 (i.e. don't use a \_ or \-).
 Hence, we rename `template` to `joaniscool`

 !!!
 Tip
     PyCharm has a build in renaming functionality that automatically renames all occurrences in your project.
-You can use it by selecting a variable, class or method and pressing `shift + F6`.
+You can use it by selecting a variable, class or method and pressing `shift + F6`, you can also rename files this way by right clicking and going to the `refactor` tab.

-So, if you are using PyCharm:
+An example, if you are using PyCharm:

-- In your new `joaniscool` folder open `action` and then open the file `templateaction.py`.
-Put your cursor on TemplateAction (behind class) and press `shift+F6`.
-Now rename this class to JoanIsCoolAction, make sure the checkbox `rename containing file` is checked, and click refactor.
+- In your new `joaniscool` folder open `template_manager.py`.
+Put your cursor on TemplateManager (behind class) and press `shift+F6`.
+Now rename this class to JoanIsCoolManager, make sure the checkbox `rename containing file` is checked, and click refactor.
-- Open `states.py` and use `shift+F6` to rename the class `TemplateStates` to `JoanIsCoolStates` and the variable `TEMPLATE` to `JOAN_IS_COOL`.
-(Notice that with the last oke, you've changed the whole list of variables at once.
-How cool is that!)
-- Open  `templatedialog.py` in `joaniscool\dialog` and use `shift+F6` to rename the class `TemplateDialog` to `JoanIsCoolDialog`
-- Finally rename the file `templatewidget.ui` to `joaniscoolwidget.ui`, if you do this using PyCharm please deselect the checkbox `search for references`.
-PyCharm can not distinguish between this file and the original `templatewidget.ui` because it is referenced to from strings, so it will mess up the old references.

-If not, you'll have to do it manually:
+If not, you'll have to do it manually.
+Note that you'll have to do this for all classes and files that you copied from the template.

-- go into your folder, go to the `action` folder, and rename `templateaction.py` to `joaniscoolaction.py`
-- open `joaniscoolaction.py` and replace all 'Template' with 'JoanIsCool' (note, this is camelCase; words are capitalized in class names).
-You can use a replace function in PyCharm, but make sure to check that the case is matched.
-- do the same for 'TEMPLATE', replace it with your _capitalized_ module name.
-- open the file `states.py` and perform the same two steps.
-- now, go into the `dialog` folder, and rename `templatedialog.py` to `joaniscooldialog.py` and `templatewidget.ui` to `joaniscoolwidget.ui`.
-If you do this using PyCharm please deselect the checkbox `search for references`.
-PyCharm can not distinguish between this file and the original `templatewidget.ui` because it is referenced to from strings, so it will mess up the old references.
-- open `joaniscooldialog.py` and replace all 'Template' and 'TEMPLATE', as we did in its `action` partner.

-#### 2. Add the new module to JOANModules.py
+### 2. Add the new module to JOANModules.py

 This one is a lot of work, but be precise!
 One little forgotten comma will render everything unfunctional.
 In the `modules` folder you can find a file named `joanmodules.py`.
 This contains an `Enum` class which holds all available modules.
 This class serves multiple purposes.
-It serves a a unique key to reference a certain module in `dict`s.
-And it provides access to a module's `dialog` and `action` classes.
+It serves a a unique key to reference a certain module in `dict`s and it provides access to a module's classes.
 This `Enum` also allows for easy iteration over all available JOAN  modules.
 Once you add your module here, it can be found by JOAN and it can be added to the main menu.

 Make sure to provide links to the modules action and widget classes in the Enums action and widget property functions.
 Please also add your module to the \_\_\_str\_\_\_ function.
 This will return the string representation of your module,